florent-uzio/xrpl-commons-october-2023/apps/lending-contract/README.md

 ## Install the dependencies.

-At the root directory of this monorepo, run `npm install`.
+At the root directory of this monorepo, run `npm install` (this is where `turbo.json` is located for example).
 If you have done that previously, skip this section and go to `TODOs`.

 Then cd into this repo `cd apps/lending-contract`.